 As a purchasing professional, you may be facing the question of how to spend your year end as well as those CARE act dollars.

 Three important aspects to consider during this busy time of year are category management, product reach, and contract vehicles.
 All of which will help you streamline your purchasing process.

 Why to Consider Category Management During Year End Spend

-It may be worth considering a category management approach similar to the Federal Government’s implemented in early 2019 to encourage smarter purchasing across purchasing departments.
+It may be worth considering a category management approach similar to the Federal Government’s implemented in early 2019 to encourage smarter decision-making across purchasing departments.
 During the rush through the state and local fiscal year-end spend season, this approach allows state and local governments to streamline and complete their final purchases in time to meet the June 30th deadline.